Standard Submission Process

 How to Submit

-Our 2017 Spring Selection Cycle has closed.
-We look forward to receiving your submissions through our Fall Exclusive Submissions Track or through our Fall Selection Cycle.
+Our 2017 Fall Selection Cycle has closed.
+We look forward to receiving your submissions through our 2018 Spring Exclusive Submissions Track—which is open January 1 through January 14—or through our Spring Selection Cycle.
+More information about our Exclusive Submission process is available here.

 Interested authors must submit articles, essays, and book reviews through the online system Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.